Whitby Old Town Hall and Market Place

 The summary of the engagement results can be found here (pdf / 121 KB).

 As a result of feedback received from stakeholders and the community, the project team amended plans and removed the proposal to create a second platform at the bottom of the Market Place.
-The proposals now just include an extension of the undercroft out into the Market Place to better connect the two areas.
+Further amendments to the proposals were carried out in September 2024 and the extension to the undercroft was also removed from scope.
+The existing set of steps will be improved and widened, meeting building regulations to better connect the undercroft to the Market Place.

 Image